Hyperscale (Citus) is now available on Azure Database for PostgreSQL. Want to learn more?

 - Reference tables - Smaller tables which are the same across all of your users and are frequently joined against

 - Standard Postgres tables - Tables that do not need to join with distributed tables or smaller tables that exist for administrative sections of your application

 Which Citus table type is right for you?

 If you have any questions about how to scale out your Postgres database with Citus or how to model your data for a distributed database, we’re happy to help.
-We try to make it easy to adopt Citus too: Citus is available as open source, as on-prem software, and as a fully-managed database service on AWS.
+We try to make it easy to adopt Citus too: Citus is available as open source, as on-prem enterprise software, and as a fully-managed database service.